 Again, the procedure proved only temporarily effective.
 Frustrated – and in real fear that she could lose her leg – Terri consulted a personal injury attorney and filed a medical malpractice suit against her original hospital and surgeon.
 While her case seemed strong, the hospital countered with the claim that Terri got the infection during the initial accident, or that it was caused by her own poor self-care following her surgery.

-If you’re having trouble meeting your expenses while waiting for a legal settlement or a judgment related to a medical malpractice suit, call USClaims today at 1-877-USCLAIMS.
+If you’re having trouble meeting your expenses while waiting for a legal settlement or a judgment related to a medical malpractice suit, USClaims can help provide the financial support you need.